Lovingkindness

 : You can either use the same phrases as above, repeating them again and again, or make up phrases that better represent the loving-kindness you want to feel toward a person that you are having difficulty with.

-Sometimes during a loving-kindness meditation, opposite feelings to love will arise such as anger, grief, or sadness.
+Sometimes, during a loving-kindness meditation, opposite feelings to love, such as anger, grief, or sadness, will arise.
 This can be a sign that your heart is softening and clearing the way for more love to flow.
-Direct loving-kindness towards your feelings of anger, grief, or sadness when it arises.
+Direct loving-kindness towards your feelings of anger, grief, or sadness when they arise.

 Heal Depression with